Deribit derivatives exchange has 2 trading pages:

 Delivery (settlement at expiration)

-For deliveries the same fees are charged as for taker order trades.
-(0.04% for futures, and 0.02% of underlying asset for options, where for options the fee can never be more than 20% of the value of the option.)
+For deliveries (expiration) half the fees of taker orders are charged.
+(0.025% for futures, and 0.02% for options, where for options the fee can never be more than 20% of the value of the option.)

 Deposits and Withdrawals